 Interest Rate Risk-During periods of rising interest rates, the Fund's yield (and the market value of its investments) will tend to be lower than prevailing market rates; in periods of falling interest rates, the Fund's yield (and the market value of its investments) will tend to be higher.
 The Fund may face a heightened level of interest rate risk in connection with the type and extent of certain monetary policy changes made by the Federal Reserve, such as target interest rate changes.
 Changing interest rates may have unpredictable effects on the markets, may result in heightened market volatility and may detract from Fund performance to the extent the Fund is exposed to such interest rates and/or volatility.
 A low interest rate environment poses additional risks to the Fund and may have an adverse impact on the Fund's ability to provide a positive yield to its shareholders, pay expenses out of current income, or, at times, maintain a stable \$1.00 share price and/or achieve its investment objective.
 A wide variety of market factors can cause interest rates to rise or fall, including central bank monetary policy, inflationary or deflationary pressures and changes in general market and economic conditions.
 Fluctuations in interest rates may also affect the liquidity of the Fund's investments.
-A sudden or unpredictable increase in interest rates may cause volatility in the market and decrease the liquidity of the Fund's investments.
+A sudden or unpredictable increase in interest rates may cause volatility in the market and decrease the liquidity of the Fund's investments, which would make it more difficult for the Fund to sell its investments at an advantageous time.